 - Q: I don’t have any kind of special permit to have a gun, so am I even allowed to hold onto someone’s gun when they are in crisis?

 - A: Yes.
 Unless you are prohibited under Federal/State laws.*

 - Q: What happens if I intervene, hold onto their firearm(s) but they find the firearm and use it to kill themselves after I return it to them?
 Am I liable for their death?

 - A: Ultimately, we cannot control whether a person does or does not die by suicide.
-This means from the start that trying to reassure them and get them to agree to seek help does not make you responsible in any way if they complete a suicide later.
-You are encouraged to reach out and plant seeds of hope, connect them to resources and help keep them safe for now.
+This means from the start that trying to reassure them and get them to agree to seek help does not make you responsible in any way if they suicide later.
+You are encouraged to reach out and plant seeds of hope, connect them to resources, and help keep them safe for now.

 This may include holding onto their firearms.
-There is no specific recommended time to return firearms as this will vary from individual to individual but not holding firearms for safety in the immediate crisis increased the danger they will make an impulsive decision to use it on themselves (and perhaps someone else.)
+There is no specific recommended time to return firearms as this will vary from individual to individual but not holding firearms for safety in the immediate crisis increases the danger they will make an impulsive decision to use it on themselves (and perhaps someone else.)
 If you are in a situation where you are working with their mental health care provider, consult them about an appropriate time to return firearms and have conversions with the individual in recovery.
-If there is an immediate concern, contact your local loa enforcement agency.
+If there is an immediate concern, contact your local law enforcement agency.